Marine Angler Survey Program

 |Job Type||Open to the Public|

-The MFP is looking for two (2) candidates to fill six month marine Seasonal Resource Assistant positions.
+The Marine Fisheries Program is seeking two (2) candidates to fill six month marine Seasonal Resource Assistant positions.

 Location: DEEP Marine Headquarters in Old Lyme, CT, and employees would be expected to drive to Old Lyme each workday whether for office work or field work.

-The work week is based on 35 hours with working weekends and holidays required since most fishing effort occurs during those days (days off are during the week but the work schedule is extremely flexible).
+The work week is based on 35 hours with working weekends and holidays required since most fishing efforts occur during those days (days off are during the week but the work schedule is extremely flexible).

-Length of position: anticipated start date is early to mid-May; anticipated duration is 1030 hours; non-contractual
+Length of position: anticipated duration is 1030 hours; non-contractual.

 These positions are non-competitive.
 Open to the public.